Documentation Index

 How It Works

-- f(PD) = rating scale mapping function returning a notch index
+- = rating scale mapping function returning a notch index

 - A positive result indicates net improvement; negative indicates net deterioration